evanlin96069/ika/README.md

 main();
 ```

-See more examples in the `example` folder.
+See more examples in the `examples` folder.

 ## Documentation